IBM/rezolvr/examples/multi_env/README.md

 1. Push the images to the production-grade container registry.
 This is usually done via automation, but for simplicity, it can be done manually.
 The basic steps:
-   - Log in to the private registry with the appropriate credentials
+   - Log in to the private registry with the appropriate credentials (e.g. `ibmcloud cr login`)
-   - Tag the image with the private registry details
+   - Tag the image with the private registry details (e.g. `docker tag catalog us.icr.io/my-registry/charters`, etc)
-   - Push the images to the private registry
+   - Push the images to the private registry (e.g. `docker push us.icr.io/myregistry/charters`)
 2. Create a secret in the OpenShift environment.
 The process is similar to the instructions in the staging section.
 3. If you haven't created a Jenkins pipeline for the production environment, create it now.
 The `Jenkinsfile` can be found in the `./production/config` directory of the `gulfcharter_prod` git repo.